mrkmg/TwitchChatinator/README.md

 =========
 For Twitch

-Chatinator is a twitch chat interaction for streamers who wish to display results from chat on their stream.
+Chatinator allows you to run polls, giveaways, and more on stream using your twitch chat to get data from your viewers.

 Current Features